mukhandmath-shivaprasad/3D_printer_dataset/README.md

 # 3D_printer_dataset

+The objective of this work is to

-Finding the strength of 3d printed component
+Find the strength of 3d printed component